Last updated on September 5th, 2018

 Little Help in Actual Process

-Even when you seek professional services of an agent, you still have to do a lot of work yourselves.
-In a typical visa process, almost 80% of the work such as collecting appropriate documents, scanning and notarizing them, filling out necessary forms, paying the visa fees, getting medicals and Police clearance are all done by applicant.
+Even when you seek the professional services of an agent, you still have to do a lot of work yourselves.
+In a typical visa process, almost 80% of the work such as collecting appropriate documents, scanning and notarizing them, filling out necessary forms, paying the visa fees, getting medicals and Police clearance is done by applthe icant.
 An agent can only help to proofread the documents or answer your queries.

 Things To Look For In A Good Migration Agent?